-Penn State University, the College of Liberal Arts, and the Spanish Basic Language Program are committed to maintaining academic integrity in all courses.
+Penn State University, the College of the Liberal Arts, and the Spanish Basic Language Program are committed to maintaining academic integrity in all courses.
 The University, the Spanish, Italian and Portuguese Department, the course instructor, and exam proctors take academic integrity matters seriously.

 Academic integrity–scholarship free of fraud and deception–is an important educational objective of Penn State.
 Academic dishonesty can lead to a failing grade or referral to the Office of Student Conduct.